 These are the Warning Signs for Heart Disease

-Regardless of your risk for cardiovascular disease, you should never ignore these tell-tale symptoms, especially if they are sudden and unexplained:
+Whether you have an April or July birth flower, and regardless of your risk for cardiovascular disease, you should never ignore these tell-tale symptoms.
+Especially if they are sudden and unexplained:

 1. Chest pain